 The structure has four intertwined permeable levels: a basement with a platform to view the archaeology, a 2,155m² marketplace with a raised square for performances and shows, a restaurant, and a public balcony with panoramic views of Seville’s old quarter.

 To create this unique structure, we decided, after experimental investigations, to use a micro-laminated wood called Kerto.
 Consisting of 3mm thick veneers glued together, it offers much higher shear strength than solid wood.
 The timber is protected from the elements with a waterproof polyurethane coating.

-Detail adjustments and pre-assembly of the connection elements were carried out in Germany before the 3,000 elements were sent by truck to southern Spain.
+A thermal analysis revealed that the hot climate of southern Spain would be a particular challenge for the connection detail, engineers had to develop a new bonding process, specifically for use in this climate.
+Any detail adjustments and pre-assembly of the connection elements were carried out in Germany before the 3000 elements were sent by truck to southern Spain.

 The elements were polyurethane coated on-site by a local company before final assembly.